gwpy/gwpy/docs/cli/index.rst

-The line plots: time series, spectrum, and coherence accept multiple channels and multiple times, while the image plots: spectrogram and coherencegram accept only one channel and time.
+The line plots: time series, spectrum, and coherence accept multiple channels and multiple times, while the image plots: spectrogram and coherence-spectrogram accept only one (spectrogram) or two (coherence-spectrogram) channel(s) and one time.

 **Channels** are specified using their full name and it is case sensitive.
 Use the ``--chan`` argument followed by the channel name as many times as needed